1945

 1963

-A pioneer of street art, he would disguise himself to paint, was the first to be convicted, but never gave up.
-During a trial in Germany, he declared: “I will erase my works when you give me back mine.”
+He is the pioneer of street art, having begun in 1963, even before spray paint existed, using an enema bulb to paint on the walls.
+He was also the first to be convicted, but never gave up.
+During a trial in Germany, he declared, “I will erase my works when you give me back mine”.
 Acquitted, he became a symbol of artistic resistance.

 1965